 Rare Bird Alert, a collaboration with Steep Canyon Rangers, earned its release in 2011, and Love Has Come for You, with Edie Brickell, followed in 2013.
 Martin and Brickell then teamed up to bring to Broadway the production of Bright Star, which earned a Drama Desk Award and a Tony nomination.

 The duo released another album of original bluegrass material, So Familiar, in 2015, before Martin rejoined Steep Canyon Rangers to deliver The Long-Awaited Album in 2017.

 In 1986, Martin married actress Victoria Tennant, his future co-star in L.A.
 Story (1991), but the couple divorced in 1994.

 In the early 2000s, Martin began dating Anne Stringfield, a former staffer at The New Yorker.
 He and Stringfield wed in 2007 before 75 guests at a surprise ceremony, and in 2012 they welcomed their first child—a girl—marking Martin's entrance into fatherhood at age 67.

-An avid art collector, Martin is a trustee of the Los Angeles Museum of Art and owns works by O'Keeffe, Diebenkorn, de Kooning, Frankenthaler, Hopper, Hockney, Lichtenstein and Picasso, among others.
-He was honored with the prestigious Mark Twain Prize for American Humor in 2005.
-He received a Kennedy Center Honor in December 2007.
+An avid art collector, Martin is a trustee of the Los Angeles Museum of Art and owns works by Georgia O'Keeffe, Richard Diebenkorn, Willem de Kooning, Helen Frankenthaler, Roy Lichtenstein and Picasso, among others.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!